Facebook won't show weapon accessory ads to people under 18

 The social network currently bans ads for the sale of weapons and modifications, like magazines.
 But Facebook took an additional step of adding an age requirement for ads selling things like holsters, belt accessories or mounted flashlights.
 The new policy is set to go into effect June 21.

 The announcement comes as the United States has been embroiled in a nationwide debate over gun reform.
-Mass shootings, including ones at schools in Parkland, Florida, and Santa Fe, Texas, have intensified the discussion.
+Mass shootings, including school attacks in Parkland, Florida, and Santa Fe, Texas, have intensified the discussion.

 Facebook isn't the only Silicon Valley company that's waded into the gun debate by restricting the content on its platforms.
 In March, YouTube, owned by Google, said it will ban videos that promote or link to websites that sell firearms and accessories.
 The company had already banned videos that attempted to sell firearms.

-Facebook's advertising and data collection policies have more broadly been under scrutiny as the company deals with its toughest crises in its 14-year history.
-In March, Facebook came under fire for a scandal involving Cambridge Analytica, a digital consultancy with ties to the Trump presidential campaign that improperly accessed personal information on up to 87 million Facebook users.
+Facebook's advertising and data collection policies have more broadly been under scrutiny as the company deals with the toughest crises in its 14-year history.
+In March, the social network was criticized for a scandal involving Cambridge Analytica, a digital consultancy with ties to the Trump presidential campaign, which improperly accessed personal information on up to 87 million Facebook users.

-The company has also been in the hot seat for not doing enough to prevent abuse from Russian trolls that posted misinformation and divisive content on the platform, in an attempt to meddle in the election and sow discord among voters.
+The company has also been in the hot seat for not doing enough to prevent abuse from Russian trolls who posted misinformation and divisive content on the platform in an attempt to meddle in the election and sow discord among voters.

 The National Rifle Association didn't immediately respond to a request for comment.

-Facebook said it will work with businesses and organizations that may be affected by the new age restriction policy in the weeks ahead.
+Facebook said that in the weeks ahead it will work with businesses and organizations that may be affected by the new age restriction policy.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.